 Tempering

-The inductive tempering is a subsection of the heat treatment in which a predefined warm-up, through heating and cooling process leads to specific desired component properties.
+Inductive annealing is a part of heat treatment in which a predefined sequence of heating and cooling steps produces specific desired material properties in the component.

-The most important case for the induction process are the soft annealing and stress relief annealing:
+The most important processes in this field are soft annealing and stress relief annealing:

-During soft annealing, the hardness and strength of the steel is reduced in order to facilitate deformation.
-This typically happens at temperatures between 680 ° C and 780 ° C.
+During soft annealing, the hardness and strength of the steel are reduced to facilitate deformation.
+This process typically takes place at temperatures between 680 °C and 780 °C.

-In this case the induction heating method also provides essential advantages: Both the temperature and the heating time can be accurately determined and adhered to.
-This ultimately leads to a high reproducibility and consistent part quality.
+The induction heating method offers significant advantages for these applications: both the temperature and the heating time can be precisely controlled and maintained.
+This ensures high reproducibility and consistently excellent part quality.

 In the area of the rework of internal combustion engines, the iew GmbH is cooperating with the powerful affiliate KaMaTec.